KonstantinSerebryakov/pyshop-server/README.md

 Tested with Postman.

-***Note:*** CI/CD configured with Github Actions: client automatically injected from main branch to server and to heroku;
+**_Note:_** CI/CD configured with Github Actions: client automatically injected from main branch to server and to heroku;

+**_P.S._** In other repositories you can find:

+- Microservices with rabbitMQ, Nest.js and NX monorepo.
+- Jest code coverage with mocking, e2e.
+- React
+- small js code snippets with iterators, iterables, promises.

 ### Features